Nurturing a love of learning begins with an important step. We, teachers and parents, must pay attention and honor our children’s interests.

 Find interest in our children’s interests.

-When children have to know something, figure out ways to make the information they have to know interesting.
+When children have to know something, figure out how to make the information they have to know interesting and meaningful.

 Say yes to messy, to projects taking a lot of time, to doing the same thing over and over.